mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ![The `llm` object doesn't remember things](../assets/images/hands-on-llm-tutorial/018.png)

-In order to give the LLM memory, we need to give the previous questions and answers to the LLM as an input, followed by the user's next question.
+In order to give the LLM memory, we need to supply the previous questions and answers to the LLM as an input, followed by the user's next question.
 We could build this up ourselves, but Langchain comes with built in helpers to do this for us.

 Declare a Conversation Chain which is Langchain's wrapper class to help with user chats, which takes care of storing and sending previous conversations.
 With it, add an in-memory conversation buffer.
 As the name says, it automatically keeps the history in-memory.
 There are many other options for backing stores for history, the memory one is the simplest for a tutorial.